-If you haven’t heard or seen Albert Hall museum, here are two picture of Albert Hall museum, Jaipur.
-Albert Hall is incredibly beautiful building built in Indo-Sarascenic architectural style incorporating Mughal, Rajput and Gothic influences.
-Of all the things on display, Albert Hall Museum is famous for 2300 year old Egyptian mummy.
-It is one of the six Indian museums with Egyptian mummy.
+If you haven’t heard or seen the Albert Hall Museum, here are two pictures of Albert Hall Museum, Jaipur.
+Albert Hall is an incredibly beautiful building built in Indo-Saracenic architectural style incorporating Mughal, Rajput and Gothic influences.
+Of all the things on display, Albert Hall Museum is famous for a 2300-year-old Egyptian mummy.
+It is one of the six Indian museums with an Egyptian mummy.

-Featured artists includes Dilip Sharma, Seema Kohli, Hanif Qureshi, Kalyan Joshi and famous fashion designer Abu Jani and Sandeep Khosla.
+Featured artists include Dilip Sharma, Seema Kohli, Hanif Qureshi, Kalyan Joshi, and famous fashion designer Abu Jani and Sandeep Khosla.

 Out of 101 elephants created for Elephant Parade, 22 elephants were on display at Albert Hall Museum, Jaipur.
-British Council and Prince Charles is also associated with Elephant Parade.
-After temporary exhibition in Jaipur elephants were showcased in a similar manner in Delhi and Mumbai.
-Prince Charles unveiled Elephant Parade in New Delhi.
+British Council and Prince Charles are also associated with Elephant Parade.
+After the temporary exhibition in Jaipur elephants were showcased in a similar manner in Delhi and Mumbai.
+Prince Charles unveiled the Elephant Parade in New Delhi.